-Windows 10 users have been encountering an issue with Blender not being able to open on their PCs.
-Error message Your system does not use 3d hardware acceleration.
-Blender requires a graphics driver with OpenGL2.1 support pops up leaving users unable to utilize Blender.
+Windows 10 users have encountered an issue with Blender not being able to open on their PCs.
+Error message Your system does not use 3D hardware acceleration.
+Blender requires a graphics driver with OpenGL2.1 support pops up, leaving users unable to utilize Blender.

 The issue causing the Blender error seems to be an OpenGL file missing from the system.